Vivaldi (web browser): Market share

 Starting with version 2.10, Vivaldi changed its user agent string to mimic a generic build of Chromium, which results in it not being recorded as a unique browser and causing a decrease in its recorded market share.

 Reception

 Ars Technica reviewer Scott Gilbertson wrote about version 1.0 in April 2016.
 He praised its innovative features, such as its tab handling, while noting that it will most likely remain a niche browser and not see widespread uptake.
 In October 2018, Gilbertson gave version 2.0 a very positive review and stated that Vivaldi is now his usual browser and that he would be hard put to go back to a browser without its unique features.

 Ghacks editor-in-chief Martin Brinkmann wrote about the privacy of Vivaldi in January 2018.
-He criticized the lack of an opt-out option for the unique user ID it generates to get general statistics about the browser's userbase, but commented that the unique ID "is easy enough to delete" and "it is different anyway if you use Vivaldi on multiple devices".
+He criticised the lack of an opt-out option for the unique user ID it generates to get general statistics about the browser's userbase, but commented that the unique ID "is easy enough to delete" and "it is different anyway if you use Vivaldi on multiple devices".

+TechRadar's managing editor, Desire Athow, published a review of Vivaldi in August 2021.
+In the review, Athow praised the browser's focus on the productivity, highlighting its advanced tab management features such as tab hibernation, multi-tab management, and split-screen view.
+However, he also pointed out that Vivaldi's extensive feature set and high degree of customizability can also be overwhelming for a casual user, making it clear that browser is not designed for everyone.

+Wired's senior writer, Scott Gilbertson, reviewed version 4.0 of the browser in June 2021.
+He praised the high number of customization options, suggesting it might be the "Emacs of web browsers" for its personalized user experience.
+Gilbertson highlighted the browser's unique features, including a built-in email client, RSS feed reader, calendar, and translation tools.
+Additionally, he recommended Vivaldi to users searching for a more tailored and efficient browsing experience, while also praising its performance.